Multiple drug resistance: Bacterial resistance to antibiotics

 Many different bacteria now exhibit multi-drug resistance, including staphylococci, enterococci, gonococci, streptococci, salmonella, as well as numerous other Gram-negative bacteria and Mycobacterium tuberculosis.
-Antibiotic resistant bacteria are able to transfer copies of DNA that code for a mechanism of resistance to other bacteria even distantly related to them, which then are also able to pass on the resistance genes and so generations of antibiotics resistant bacteria are produced.
-This process is called horizontal gene transfer and is mediated through cell-cell conjugation.
+Antibiotic resistant bacteria are able to transfer copies of DNA that code for a mechanism of resistance to other bacteria even distantly related to them, which then are also able to pass on the resistance genes, resulting in generations of antibiotics resistant bacteria.
+This initial transfer of DNA is called horizontal gene transfer.

 Bacterial resistance to bacteriophages

 Phage-resistant bacteria variants have been observed in human studies.
 As for antibiotics, horizontal transfer of phage resistance can be acquired by plasmid acquisition.

 Antifungal resistance

 Yeasts such as Candida species can become resistant under long-term treatment with azole preparations, requiring treatment with a different drug class.

 Lomentospora prolificans infections are often fatal because of their resistance to multiple antifungal agents.

 Antiviral resistance

 HIV is the prime example of MDR against antivirals, as it mutates rapidly under monotherapy.

 Influenza virus has become increasingly MDR; first to amantadines, then to neuraminidase inhibitors such as oseltamivir, (2008-2009: 98.5% of Influenza A tested resistant), also more commonly in people with weak immune systems.
 Cytomegalovirus can become resistant to ganciclovir and foscarnet under treatment, especially in immunosuppressed patients.
 Herpes simplex virus rarely becomes resistant to acyclovir preparations, mostly in the form of cross-resistance to famciclovir and valacyclovir, usually in immunosuppressed patients.